Are you a student interested in pursuing a career in veterinary medicine?

 - An overview of the West Virginia Veterinary School Contract system for West Virginia residents will also be presented.
 West Virginia contracts with Auburn University, Mississippi State University, and the Virginia- Maryland Regional College of Veterinary Medicine to afford tuition for qualified West Virginia residents.

 The event is open to high school and college students interested in learning more about the field of veterinary medicine.
 Parents, high school teachers, counselors and college advisers are also welcome to attend.

 Those with allergies should be aware that live animals may be a part of the day.

-The program is free.
-However, if desired, lunch can be provided at the Alumni Center for a cost of $10.
-For additional information or to register, please visit http://davismichael.wvu.edu/activities/2013-veterinary-career-day.
+The program is free; however, if desired, lunch can be provided at the Alumni Center for a cost of $10.
+If you would like to participate, please fill out and submit the registration form found at http://simpleforms.scripts.wvu.edu/daviscollege/dmvcd2012/.
 All attendees and accompanying parents or guardians should register individually.

 Follow @WVUToday on Twitter.